 - Build research collaboration experiences by forming and supporting student research teams across all Center institutions.
 These teams work together throughout the year.

 - Broaden the community Students from a broad range of universities participate in activities.
 Over 100 universities have been represented at our activities.
 In addition to workshops and student teams, a range of seminars are offered, both online and in person.

 - Increase SoI trained scientists in the workforce Our alumni attain academic and industry positions in the U.S. Several of our postdocs have attained excellent academic appointments, and continue to broaden our community.
 You can view our current undergraduate, graduate and postdoctoral members.

-Goal 2: Develop an online hub of courses, modules, and resources supporting the emerging field
+Goal 2: Develop an online hub of courses, modules, and resources supporting the emerging science of information field

 - A searchable organized online library integral to the Center’s soihub.org website offering research & training resources.
 The resources range from video-based tutorials, topic modules, advanced topic seminars, student presentations, classroom-based course materials, research team documents, faculty teaching presentations, journal papers, Phd theses, research posters, interviews & articles.